ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 <a class="improve-v2-docs" href='https://github.com/driftyco/ionic-site/edit/ionic2/docs/v2/guide/index.md'>Improve this doc</a>

-Like Ionic 1, Ionic 2 apps can be quickly created from the Ionic CLI or GUI tool, or built and tested right in the browser.
+Like Ionic 1, Ionic 2 apps can be quickly created from the Ionic CLI or GUI tool or built and tested right in the browser.

-To install the Ionic SDK and create Ionic 2 projects, we need to install the latest beta release:
+To install the Ionic SDK and create Ionic 2 projects, you'll need to install the latest beta release:

 ```bash
 $ npm install -g ionic@beta